almostchristian/ConfigurationProcessor.DependencyInjection/README.md

 ```

 ### Action Delegate mapping
-ConfigurationProcessor can be used with extension methods that use a generic action delegate of up to 7 argument types.
-An generic argument type of `System.Object` is not supported.
+ConfigurationProcessor can be used with extension methods that use a generic action delegate.
+Generic arguments type of `System.Object` is not supported.

 Given the extension method below:
 ```csharp